microsoft/ALAppExtensions/Modules/System/GeoLocation/README.md

 ### GetTimeout (Method) <a name="GetTimeout"></a>

- Gets the timeout for the location request.
+ Gets the timeout for the geographical location data request.

 #### Syntax